taliesinb/floatworld/README.markdown

 #README

-WARNING: *THIS PROJECT IS NOT YET READY FOR PUBLIC CONSUMPTION.
-CHECK IT OUT AT YOUR OWN RISK, AS IT IS CHANGING VERY FAST*

 ## About *floatworld*

-*floatworld* is an artificial life environment in which virtual creatures ('Creats') compete for space and energy.
+*floatworld* is an artificial life laboratory in which virtual creatures ('Creats') compete for space and energy.

 Each creature is controlled by a recurrent neural network and harvests energy in order to reproduce.
 Time and space are discretized.

 Creats obtain a variety of data from their environments that is fed to their neural network inputs, including a simple short-range 'sense of smell' and information about the state of their bodies.

+At every time step Creats choose from a variety of actions to perform, ranging from movement to interaction with other Creats to reproduction (should they possess sufficient energy).
+There is no objective fitness function.

 Random mutation and natural selection result in the evolution of different strategies.
 Creats can variously learn to co-operate, fight, become efficient at harvesting energy, and perform simple communication.